AlextheYounga/vultron-js/README.md

 No third party database, data is stored in a sql environment using Knex and Bookshelf, which can support Sqlite3, Mysql, and Postgres.

-By default, the first time you run electron:serve, a sqlite database is automatically generated under ```src/database/vultron.db``` and migrations will run programmatically if any exist.
+By default, the first time you run electron:serve, a sqlite database is automatically generated under ```vultron.db``` and migrations will run programmatically if any exist.

 To run Electron's dev environment:
 ```